-Chile and the United States enjoy good political and economic relations.
-Since 1994, U.S.-Chilean relations have centered on negotiating a free trade agreement, with the expectation initially that Chile would accede to the NAFTA.
+U.S.-Chilean relations, which improved considerably with the nation's return to democracy in 1990, are close and are characterized by strong commercial ties and extensive consultations between the two governments on bilateral and other issues of mutual concern.
+Since 1994, U.S.-Chilean relations have centered on negotiating a free trade agreement, with the expectation initially that Chile would accede to the North American Free Trade Agreement.
 Although this did not come about, the United States and Chile did commence formal negotiations on a bilateral free trade agreement (FTA) on December 6-7, 2000, in Washington, D.C.
-Because Chile is a relatively minor trading partner and one of the most open, reformed, and developed economies in Latin America, expectations are running high that there is a good chance of congressional approval of the FTA even without trade promotion (fast track) authority (TPA) in place, which requires Congress to consider trade agreement implementing legislation within a limited time frame, under limited debate, and with a single up or down vote.
+The latest round of talks took place from April 9-12 in Santiago.
 Despite Chile's widely regarded economic track record and willingness to address a wide spectrum of issues, differences in how to address controversial provisions, such as those on labor, environment, and antidumping measures, are the main hurdles to clear.
-Although TPA may not be needed to pass a U.S.-Chile FTA, negotiators currently appear to be expecting action on such legislation to provide guidance on these more controversial matters.
+Negotiators currently appear to be expecting final U.S. legislative on action on trade promotion authority (TPA), also known as fast track authority, to provide guidance on these more controversial matters for a bilateral free trade agreement with Chile.
+Other topics at issue in the negotiations include market access, Chile's price band system on some agricultural products, intellectual property rights, and investor-state disputes.

 Another issue in bilateral relations has been the sale of advanced combat fighter aircraft to Chile.
 In November 2001, a preliminary agreement was reached between the Chilean military and Lockheed Martin for the purchase of 10 F-16 fighter jets.
 President Lagos made his final decision in late January 2002 to go ahead with the sale, reportedly valued at \$660 million.
+The purchase does not include the advanced medium-range air-to-air missiles (AMRAAM) in which Chile expressed interest.
+Some U.S. Senators had concerns that the inclusion of such missiles could spark an arms race in the region.